-While attending Worcester State College, Tracy performed in numerous shows with the Worcester State Dance Team as well as choreographed many production pieces.
+While attending Worcester State College, Tracy performed in numerous shows with the Worcester State Dance Team and she choreographed many production pieces.

-Tracy has been a member of the Dance It Up! faculty for eleven years.
+Tracy has been a member of the Dance It Up! faculty since 2009.

 Julie began dancing at the age of 5.
 At the age of 13, she found her love for classical ballet and started her pre-professional training with Boston Ballet School.
 At age 15, she continued her training and schooling at Walnut Hill School for the Arts, where she then graduated.
 Julie also spent every summer on Cape Cod dancing with teachers Skip Warren, former professional of Boston Ballet and former owner of North Atlantic Ballet Company, and Thomas Vacanti, Artistic Director of Pioneer Valley Ballet.